Smt. Eashwaramma English Medium School

 This non residential school is an English Medium school for boys and girls affiliated to the Central Board of Secondary Education, New Delhi [CBSE].
 The syllabi and textbooks followed at the school are those prescribed and recommended by the Central Board of Secondary Education, New Delhi.

 The school is located inside the 'Sri Sathya Sai Vidya Giri' complex of Prasanthi Nilayam and is housed between the Senior boys hostel and Junior boys hostel, behind the Sri Sathya Sai Hill view stadium.

-The school provides quality education free of cost.
+The school provides education free of cost.
 Students go to Sai Kulwant Hall which is inside the Ashram in Puttaparthi, to attend the bhajans on Wednesday and Saturday.